Back to Blog

 1. Retention & Engagement

 72% of fitness app users say they work out more consistently when they track their progress digitally.
-An app does that through simplified check-ins, push reminders, and on-demand content that will keep members active between visits.
+A mobile app can keep members active between studio visits.

 1. Upselling & Monetization

 Smartphones accounted for 54.5% of U.S. holiday online sales in 2024, and fitness apps themselves generated $3.98 billion in revenue.
-That means there is demand, and you can offer more to your members via in-app add-ons, premium upgrades, and mini-programs from nutrition to habit coaching.
+That means there is demand, and you can offer more to your members in-app, like the ability to book classes and make purchases (like memberships or merchandise!).

 1. Member Experience/Convenience